dabit3/Realm.io-react-native-imgur-app/README.md

 1. Git clone the project
 2. cd into the project directory
 3. run `npm install` from the terminal
+4. run rnpm link
-4. Open xCode project in ios directory if using iOS, or if using android open project with emulator of choice
+5. Open xCode project in ios directory if using iOS, or if using android open project with emulator of choice

 ```
 npm install